sunface/rust-by-practice/solutions/compound-types/slice.md

     let slice = &arr[..2];

-    // TIPS: slice( reference ) IS NOT an array, if it is an array, then `assert!` will passed: each of the two UTF-8 chars '中' and '国'  occupies 4 bytes, 2 * 4 = 8 assert!(std::mem::size_of_val(&slice) == 16);
+    // TIPS: slice( reference ) IS NOT an array, because if it is, then `assert!` will passed: each of the two UTF-8 chars '中' and '国'  occupies 4 bytes, 2 * 4 = 8 assert!(std::mem::size_of_val(&slice) == 16);
 }
 ```